srpatel2000/Loan-Underwriting-Model/README.md

 ## Feature Engineering and Preprocessing

-To preprocess the data, we began by filtering the Origination dataset with the following relevent columns.
+To preprocess the data, we began by filtering the Origination dataset into the following relevant columns.
 * Credit Score
 * Metropolitan Statistical Area
 * Number of Units